aio-libs/aiozipkin/CONTRIBUTING.rst

     $ py.test -sv tests/test_tracer.py -k test_name

-Project use Docker_ for integration tests, test infrastructure will automatically pull ``zipkin:2`` or ``jaegertracing/all-in-one:1.0.0`` image and start server, you need to worry about this just make sure you have Docker_ installed.
+Project uses Docker_ for integration tests, test infrastructure will automatically pull ``zipkin:2`` or ``jaegertracing/all-in-one:1.0.0`` image and start server, you don't to worry about this just make sure you have Docker_ installed.

 Reporting an Issue
 ------------------
-If you have found issue with `aiozipkin` please do not hesitate to file an issue on the GitHub_ project.
+If you have found an issue with `aiozipkin` please do not hesitate to file an issue on the GitHub_ project.
 When filing your issue please make sure you can express the issue with a reproducible test case.